 Word Talk is a text-to-speech plug-in for Microsoft Word.
 This software will highlight and read back text that you have written in Microsoft Word, that you need read back to you.
 This software program is good for students who have reading and writing difficulties.
 Download Word Talk for fee

-Assistive Technology Available In The Learning Center
+Assistive Technology Available in the Academic Achievement Center

 - Livescribe Smart Pen Training